Sustainable Development Goals: History

+Adoption

+On 25 September 2015, the 193 countries of the UN General Assembly adopted the 2030 Development Agenda titled "Transforming our world: the 2030 Agenda for Sustainable Development."
+This agenda has 92 paragraphs.
+Paragraph 59 outlines the 17 Sustainable Development Goals and the associated 169 targets and 232 indicators.

+The UN-led process involved its 193 member states and global civil society.
+The resolution is a broad intergovernmental agreement that acts as the Post-2015 Development Agenda.
+The SDGs build on the principles agreed upon in Resolution A/RES/66/288, entitled "The Future We Want".
+This was a non-binding document released as a result of Rio+20 Conference held in 2012.

+Implementation

+Implementation of the SDGs started worldwide in 2016.
+This process can also be called Localizing the SDGs.
+In 2019 António Guterres (secretary-general of the United Nations) issued a global call for a Decade of Action to deliver the Sustainable Development Goals by 2030.
+This decade will last from 2020 to 2030.
+The plan is that the secretary general of the UN will convene an annual platform for driving the Decade of Action.

+There are two main types of actors for implementation of the SDGs: state and non-state actors.
+The former include national governments and sub-national authorities, whereas the latter are corporations and civil society.

-Cross-cutting issues and synergies
+Cross-cutting issues

-To achieve sustainable development, three aspects or dimensions need to come together: The economic, socio-political, and environmental dimensions are all critically important and interdependent.
-Progress will require multidisciplinary and trans-disciplinary research across all three sectors.
-This proves difficult when major governments fail to support it.

-Cross cutting issues include for example gender equality, education, culture and health.
-These are just some examples of various interlinkages inherent in the SDGs.

-Gender equality

 The widespread consensus is that progress on all of the SDGs will be stalled if women's empowerment and gender equality are not prioritized, and treated holistically.
 The SDGs look to policy makers as well as private sector executives and board members to work toward gender equality.
-Statements from diverse sources, such as the Organisation for Economic Cooperation and Development (OECD), UN Women and the World Pensions Forum, have noted that investments in women and girls have positive impacts on economies.
+Statements from diverse sources such as the Organisation for Economic Cooperation and Development (OECD), UN Women and the World Pensions Forum, have noted that investments in women and girls have positive impacts on economies.
 National and global development investments in women and girls often exceed their initial scope.

 Gender equality is mainstreamed throughout the SDG framework by ensuring that as much sex-disaggregated data as possible are collected.

-Education and culture

 Education for sustainable development (ESD) is explicitly recognized in the SDGs as part of Target 4.7 of the SDG on education.
 UNESCO promotes the Global Citizenship Education (GCED) as a complementary approach.
 Education for sustainable development is important for all the other 16 SDGs.

 Culture is explicitly referenced in SDG 11 Target 4 ("Strengthen efforts to protect and safeguard the world's cultural and natural heritage").
 However, culture is seen as a cross-cutting theme because it impacts several SDGs.
 For example, culture plays a role in SDG targets where they relate to environment and resilience (within SDGs 11, 12 and 16), prosperity and livelihoods (within SDG 8), inclusion and participation (within SDG 11 and 16).